The Basics of Vintage Pocket Watch Cases

-While only two of the pocket watch cases described below are uniquely Seth Thomas products, it is important for Seth Thomas pocket watch collectors to have a general understanding of the various pocket watch cases that may hold, protect, and compliment the ability to effectively use or display their pocket watches.
 Below are illustrations of the types of pocket watch cases that you will most frequently encounter, and examples of associated pocket watch case components that you may frequently need to replace or repair in the course of your involvement with Seth Thomas pocket watches.
 Please take some time to read through the 1900 Benjamin Allen & Company Catalog pages below to become familiar with the names and functions of the components shown.
 It will help to speed up and solidify your self-confidence in working with the components.

-The Pocket Watch Database provides an excellent Watch Case Identifier tool to help you figure out which watch case you are looking at when you need help figuring that out.
-As always the Pocket Watch Database is there for you when you need more information about an American pocket watch, its dial, its hands, and so much in-depth background information on the watch movement.
+The Pocket Watch Database provides an excellent Watch Case Identifier tool to help you figure out which manufacturer’s watch case you are looking at when you need help figuring that out.
+As always, the Pocket Watch Database is there for you when you need more information about an American pocket watch, its dial, its hands, and so much in-depth background information on the watch movement.
 It’s an amazing resource and there is a link at the top right-hand side of the screen on every page of the Seth Thomas Fan Space.

 Open-Face Hinged Back and Bezel Case